SmartThingsCommunity/st-device-sdk-c/doc/Capability_Attribute_Update.md

 # Capability Attribute Update
-Capability is basic data model in SmartThings IoT echo system.
-So for your device to work with SmartThings, first you need to model your device with Capability base.
+Capability is the basic data model in the SmartThings IoT ecosystem.
+Therefore, for your device to work with SmartThings, you first need to model your device using Capabilities as a base.
 To acquire Capability data model knowledge, please visit [SmartThings Developers site](https://developer.smartthings.com/docs/devices/capabilities/) and check.

 After modeling your device with several Capabilities, you can map your device's status with each Capability's Attribute.
 So your device's status can be expressed with several Capability Attribute values.
 SmartThings Mobile App renders the value to appropriate UI/UX and shows users current device's status with it.
 For example, assuming your device is power switch and you model it with [Switch Capability](https://developer.smartthings.com/docs/devices/capabilities/capabilities-reference#switch).
 And if the device's power status is off, you can update the device's Switch Capability's switch attribute with "off" value.
 Users can check the device's status on SmartThings Mobile App device page.